 When you use “Directed Intelligence” you may become more efficient.
 When you use “Attentive Intelligence” you may gain Wisdom.

 “Sure,” we say.
 We shift gears and begin to “attend to” what they say.
-We focus on hearing their heart.
+Focusing on hearing more than just their words, we listen for their intent.
 Typically we are silent so they can express themselves freely.
 We pay attention to their tone of voice.
 We also watch their body language.
-Focused on the whole person, we may ask questions in order to clarify what they mean.
-Mostly, though, they lead and we follow.
+Focused on the person who is here now, we may ask questions in order to clarify what they mean.
+Mostly, though, they lead, we listen and their meaning “registers.”

-“Attentive Intelligence” is other directed.
-We are mostly passive.
-We make our involvement with the other person central.
-As we then reflect on the time together, we gain new insights into who they are and what our relationship is.
+When using “Attentive Intelligence” we focus on the other.
+Rather than organizing them we are open to their leading.
+Afterwards, we then reflect on the time together.
+We gain new insights into who they are and what our relationship is.
 We become wise.

 When we follow the pattern laid out in Jesus’ life we gain in wisdom.
 In his letter James counsels us,